The Bankrate promise

 Federal financial aid can be incredibly helpful for students in need, but it’s not guaranteed.
 Here are some situations that may cause you to lose your eligibility, at least temporarily:

-- Your grades slipped: If you haven’t been keeping up with your classes, your grades might’ve dropped.
+- Your grades slipped: If you haven’t kept up with your classes, your grades might’ve dropped.
 Not making or keeping up satisfactory academic progress means that you could lose your eligibility.
-Each school determines what that level of progress is, so check the policy before you start classes.
+Each school determines the progress level, so check the policy before you start classes.
 You can file an appeal if you disagree with the school’s decision or have a good reason for not keeping up.

 - You forgot to renew: Remember, FAFSA requirements include submitting a new application every year you’re enrolled in school and need financial assistance.
-If you didn’t complete the form, you won’t get additional funding for the next school year.
-The earlier you apply, the more you could receive based on your EFC.
+If you don’t complete the form, you won’t get additional funding for the next school year.
+The earlier you apply, the more you could receive based on your EFC or SAI.

 - You defaulted on student loans: If you’ve previously had student loans that you didn’t repay, there’s a chance that they went into default.
 This is most applicable to graduate, professional and returning students who have taken out loans before.
 The same goes for if you owe money on a federal student grant.